canonical/sphinx-docs-starter-pack/docs/reference/default-extensions.rst

 Default extensions
 ===================

-These extentions are enabled in the Starter Pack by default.
+These extensions are enabled in the Starter Pack by default.

 ``canonical_sphinx``
    Contains the default Canonical branded theme.